 Throughout our lives we compile a picture of what we think real love should look like.
-Often this process begins early, as little kids listening to fairy tales at bed time will envision.
-As we grow older, we often imagine finding a soul-mate, that perfect person who we were destined to spend our lives with.
+Often this process begins early as little kids listening to fairy tales at bed time.
+As we grow older we often imagine finding a soul-mate, that perfect person who we were destined to spend our lives with.
 The trouble is that the reality of love is not quite as simple as the fantasy picture we create in our heads.
 Our fantasy idea of love often leads us to choose romantic partners for the wrong reasons.
-Even when we choose partners for the right reasons, creating fantasies can interfere with the real connection two people naturally share.
+Even when we choose partners for the right reasons creating fantasies can interfere with the real connection two people naturally share.

 As for those who believe you have to merit love, real love isn’t.
 You can’t earn real love.
 It’s not subject to how good you are or whether you’re pleasing to your partner all the time.
 Imagine that I tell you I love you.
-I smile at you, speak kind words to you, and perhaps even present you with gifts of sorts.
-Understandably, you enjoy this, as we all would.
-Five minutes later, however, I storm into the room describing a mistake that has been made, and while shaking my finger in your face and scowling with rage I say, “Are you the one who did this?!”
+I smile at you, speak kind words to you and perhaps even present you with gifts of all sorts.
+Understandably you enjoy this as we all would.
+Five minutes later however I storm into the room describing a mistake that has been made and while shaking my finger in your face and scowling with rage I say, “Are you the one who did this?!”
 How loved do you feel now?
-That great feeling disappeared the moment I entered the room, didn’t it?
-Yeah, so I tell you, real love can’t be earned or bought cos we are all human and as human, we are err to errors.
+That great feeling disappeared the moment I entered the room didn’t it?
+Yeah, so I tell you real love can’t be earned or bought because we are all human and as humans we are err to errors.

 Honesty is an essential component for a healthy relationship.
 Part of treating someone lovingly is being honest with them about your feelings.
-Often people try to shield their loved ones from the truth, believing ‘what they don’t know won’t hurt them’ or that they are protecting their partner’s feelings, however being lied to is even more painful than hearing painful truths.
-Part of real love is learning to trust one another, so betraying someone’s trust does a tremendous amount of damage to loving relationships.
+Often people try to shield their loved ones from the truth believing ‘what they don’t know won’t hurt them’ or that they are protecting their partner’s feelings, however being lied to is even more painful than hearing painful truths.
+Part of real love is learning to trust one another therefore betraying someone’s trust does a tremendous amount of damage to loving relationships.

 It is important to share activities and do things with your partner that lights both you up.
 Often when people first fall in love, they bond over a shared love of certain activities and mutual interests.
 To maintain a healthy relationship, I suggest that couples continue to share their mutual passions and be willing to try new things together.